ethereum/consensus-specs/tests/core/pyspec/eth2spec/config/README.md

 Note: previously the testnet config files included both preset and runtime-configuration data.
-The new config loader is compatible with this: all config vars are loaded from the file, but those that have become presets will be ignored.
+The new config loader is compatible with this: all config vars are loaded from the file, but those that have become presets can be ignored.